 Virtual Events & Hybrid Events with Talon AV

-Virtual Events - In Studio, or Remotely Online
+Virtual & Hybrid Events - Onsite, In Studio, or Online

 For many of our clients, we also produce fully remote events, with crew, presenters, and staff in separate locations.
-Using video conferencing, standard broadcast technologies, and proprietary cloud-based video production workflows, we can execute complex video productions with lean, fully remote crews.
-We can also engineer studio workflows in our physical control room locations, or bring the control room and equipment to your location to ensure safe in person support.
+Using video conferencing, standard broadcast technologies, and proprietary cloud-based video production workflows, we can execute complex video productions with full onsite teams or lean, fully remote crews.
+We can also engineer studio workflows fully remotely with techs and teams offsite, in a central location from our partnered physical control room locations, or bring the control room and equipment to your location to ensure reliable in-person support.

 Case Study: Virtual Developer Conference